About this guide

 Heating and cooling

-When you consider that around 40% of home energy use goes to heating and cooling, it's not hard to see how making small changes to your air conditioning and heating habits can have a major impact on your household's energy bills.
+When you consider that up to 50% of home energy use goes to heating and cooling, it's not hard to see how making small changes to your air conditioning and heating habits can have a major impact on your household's energy bills.

 Control your climate